nicolas-ivanov/Rino/README.md

 The entire project consists of three parts:

 1. RinoRecognizer - represents an Android application for smartphone devices, utilises RinoLibrary
-2. RinoServer: 		- perform a training process of Rino's SVM classificators, utilises RinoLibrary
+2. RinoServer - perform a training process of Rino's SVM classificators, utilises RinoLibrary
-3. RinoLibrary: 	- consists of classes, that should be identical for both RinoRecognizer and RinoServer
+3. RinoLibrary - consists of classes, that should be identical for both RinoRecognizer and RinoServer